rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

       build/Squared-*-win64.exe
 ```

 `softprops/action-gh-release` is a community action that creates a GitHub Release for the triggering tag and attaches the listed files.
 If the release already exists because another job created it first, it adds files to the existing one.
 That's how both jobs upload independently without any coordination.
 First job to finish creates the release, the rest attach to it.
-No race condition, no locking.
+So we don't have issues like race conditions or locking.

 Glob patterns (wildcard filename matches, like `*` standing in for "anything") absorb the filenames that include matrix variables. `squared-host_*.tar.gz` matches both macOS archives. `squared-host_*.zip` matches only the Windows portable ZIP.
 The macOS runners don't produce a `.zip` at all, so that glob simply matches nothing on those runners and the step silently skips it.
 Same story in reverse for the tar.gz pattern on Windows.